 Wash and dry all produce.
 Preheat toaster oven or oven to 400 degrees.
 Slice one pickle into thin rounds; quarter other pickle lengthwise to create four spears.
 Cut one tomato into thin rounds; dice other tomato.
 Halve lemon.
 Peel onion, then slice four ¼-inch-thick rounds from the equator (the fattest part; use the rest as you like).

 Divide beef into four pieces, then shape each piece into a ball.
-Flatten each ball with your palm until you have a wide circle that’s about ⅓-inch-thick.
+Flatten each ball with your palm until you have a wide circle that’s about ⅓ inch thick.
 Season generously with salt and pepper.

-While burgers cook, split buns in half and toast in toaster oven or oven until lightly golden, 1-2 minutes.
+While patties cook, split buns in half and toast in toaster oven or oven until lightly golden, 1-2 minutes.
 (TIP: Place buns on a baking sheet first if using the oven.)
 Place lettuce, diced tomato, a squeeze or two of lemon, and 4 tsp olive oil in a medium bowl and toss to combine.
 Season with salt, pepper, and more lemon (to taste).